 Live video will continue to take over 2019, and if you’re not leveraging video on Facebook, Instagram or IGTV, that’s valuable content not getting in front of your customers.

 These resources are a great way to show off the hotel property, events, or even guest or employee testimonials.
 The key is to be frequent and consistent with your live videos.

 If you post one live video, consider keeping that up with a schedule, whether that’s weekly or monthly to host a live video session.

 Share Frequent Photos of Your Hotel on Instagram

 Instagram is a powerful marketing tool for hoteliers, but consistency and quality is of the most importance.
-Brands with empty Instagram pages show lack of engagement or customer care.
+And while growing your Instagram account takes time, brands with empty Instagram pages show lack of engagement or customer care.

 Show high-quality photographs of the property, showcase events, publish videos and much more.
 Instagram really gives you the creative freedom to market your hotel any way you like.
 And it’s no wonder why Instagram has become so advantageous to marketers — 40% of people will respond better to visual information than plain text.